Grenadian Creole English: History

 Great Britain took control of Grenada from France in the 18th century, and ruled until its independence in 1974.
 Despite the long history of British rule, Grenada's French heritage is still evidenced by the number of French loanwords in Grenadian Creole English, as well as by the lingering existence of Grenadian Creole French in the country.
-The Francophone character of Grenada is the result of over a century of uninterrupted French rule before the British conquest, which eventually led to Grenadian Creole English replacing Grenadian Creole French as the lingua franca of the island.
+The Francophone character of Grenada is the result of over a century of uninterrupted French rule before the British conquest, which eventually led to Grenadian Creole English replacing Grenadian Creole French as the lingua franca of the island in the 20th century.

 The Grenada Creole Society, founded in 2009, implemented the mission to research and document the language in Grenada.
 The initial findings were published in 2012 in the publication Double Voicing and Multiplex Identities ed.
 Nicholas Faraclas et al.

-Linguistic Features
+Linguistic features

-The syntactic structures of Grenadian Creole English is influenced by Standard English, French and some African languages.
+The syntactic structures of Grenadian Creole English is influenced by Standard English, Grenadian Creole French, Standard French and some African languages.
+Some words are taken from Hindi-Urdu.